oddbird/css-sandbox/src/rwd/query/tag-explainer.md

 This solution works by applying size & layout containment to the queried elements.
-In order to make that less restrictive for authors, we are proposing an option for single-axis size containment.
-Any element with both size & layout contained can be queried using a new `@continer` rule, with similar syntax to existing media-queries.
+Any element with both size & layout containment can be queried using a new `@continer` rule, with similar syntax to existing media-queries.
+Currently, size containment is all-or-nothing.
+In order to make that less restrictive for authors, we are also proposing `inline-size` & `block-size` values for the `contain` property.

 ## Goals